GSA/digitalgov.gov/content/events/2018/2018-03-22-dap-learning-series-analytics-events-deep-dive.md

 ---
-slug: dap-learning-series-analytics-events-deep-dive
+slug: dap-learning-series-a-deep-dive-into-analytics-events
-title: 'DAP Learning Series: Analytics Events Deep Dive'
+title: 'DAP Learning Series: A Deep Dive into Analytics Events'
 summary: 'This online event will focus on events in Google Analytics'
 featured_image:
   uid: